mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 }
 ```

 Here's what **defaultConfig** will look like at runtime.
-Isn't it rather
+You can see that
-lovely that we have that extra layer of type safety when working with our data
+despite adding an extra layer of type safety when working with our configuration
-in PureScript, only for it to compile down to a representation that can be
+object in PureScript, we don't pay any extra cost for the abstraction at
+runtime.
+Practically speaking, this means that we can pass our configuration
-passed directly to jQuery-steps?
+object directly to jQuery-steps.

 ``` javascript
 /*global exports, jQuery*/